Shardcached/libshardcache/README.md

 C implementation of groupcache (golang/groupcache)

+Note that this is a fresh implementation of the logic/strategy implemented in groupcache.
+It's not a straight porting but an implementation from scratch, it uses its own custom protocol for internal communication that differs from the one used by the Go implementation (which is instead based on protobuf + httpd)

 Like the Go package (https://github.com/golang/groupcache.git), this library, together with the groupcached daemon implementation) is intended as a replacement for memcached with some additions: